Dr. Elizabeth Galletta, PhD CCC-SLP

 Email: Elizabeth Galletta

-Elizabeth E. Galletta, Ph.D., CCC-SLP is an assistant professor at Hunter College in the Communication Sciences program.
-Dr. Galletta teaches courses in the areas of motor speech disorders, adult language disorders, Traumatic Brain Injury, and stuttering.
+Elizabeth E. Galletta, Ph.D., CCC-SLP is an Assistant Professor at Hunter College in the Speech-Language Pathology & Audiology Department.
+Dr. Galletta teaches courses in the areas of motor speech disorders, adult language disorders, and stuttering.
 Dr. Galletta has lectured nationally in the area of neurogenic communication disorders and has more than 20 years of clinical experience in adult neurogenics and stuttering.
 Her current research focuses on translational application of intervention approaches for the improvement of function in stroke survivors as well as utilization of technology for people with aphasia.
+She is also on the faculty of the Ph.D.
+Program in Speech-Language-Hearing Sciences at the Graduate Center, the City University of New York.

 Dr. Galletta worked first as an audiologist and then as a speech-language pathologist in a variety of work settings, including birth-to-three services, acute care and rehabilitation hospitals, outpatient clinics, and skilled nursing facilities.
 As a Visiting Scientist at the Kessler Foundation Research Center (affiliated with UMDNJ/University of Medicine and Dentistry of New Jersey), she collaborates with leaders in the field of stroke rehabilitation research.
 She currently serves as a reviewer for the Journal of Medical Speech Language Pathology and is a full member of the Academy of Neurologic Communication Disorders and Sciences (ANCDS).

-Professional Interests: stroke rehabilitation; group therapy for stroke survivors, acquired neurogenic communication disorders, and stuttering
+Professional Interests: stroke rehabilitation; group therapy for stroke survivors, acquired neurogenic communication disorders